jaclu/spd/README.md

 m_tasks_XXX.sh  - multiple tasks script
 ```

-Running a script with param -h will give info both about command line options, what tasks it performs, and what env variables controls its behaviour.

-This means that any task can be tested standalone, to ensure its functioning as intended.
-This hopefully makes it easier to create additional tasks, just copy one of them, keep the boiler plate code, and you should have a new task script with minimal fuzz, just add suitable config variables, test it out and your done!
+Any task can be tested standalone, to ensure its functioning as intended.
+This hopefully makes it easier to examine configs and debug issues.
+In order to create additional task scripts, just copy one of them, keep the boiler plate code, and you should have a new task script with minimal fuzz, test it out and your done!

-Remember that any script run without -h will perform all tasks it contains based on the variables that it finds.
+Once it works as intended add the task(-s) to `bin/deploy-ish`

+All 3 "run modes" also can use the option -c  This will read the config files, ie

+- [-h] display help -- For params not defined a description is printed, if the param is defined its content will be displayed
+- [no option for this mode] info about what actions will be performed
+- [-x] execute tasks

+param example usages

+- can be set as env variables

+    `SPD_TIME_ZONE=Europe/London ./task_timezone.sh -h`

+    To see that the param was set as intended

+    `SPD_TIME_ZONE=Europe/London ./task_timezone.sh -x`

+    To run the task with the param(-s) given

+- using config settings

+    `./task_timezone.sh -c -h`

+    To read config files and display what was found

 ### samples